 Bleeding After a Baby Tooth Falls Out

 Fold a piece of gauze and place it (tightly) over the bleeding area.
-Bite down on the gauze for 15 minutes; if bleeding continues, see a dentist.
+Bite down on the gauze for 15 minutes; if bleeding continues, call our office.

 Cold or Canker Sores